gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Add-AadrmTemplate.md

 This setting does not affect whether a user can access content that is protected by a departmental template; it only affects the ability for a user to select the template itself.

-If you have applications that do not yet natively support departmental templates, you can use a custom RMS template download script http://go.microsoft.com/fwlink/?LinkId=524506 (http://go.microsoft.com/fwlink/?LinkId=524506) or other tools to deploy these templates to the local RMS client folder.
+If you have applications that do not yet natively support departmental templates, you can use a [custom RMS template download script](https://go.microsoft.com/fwlink/?LinkId=524506) or other tools to deploy these templates to the local RMS client folder.
 Then, these applications will correctly display the departmental templates:

- -- For Office 2010, the client folder is %localappdata%\Microsoft\DRM\Templates.
+- For Office 2010, the client folder is %localappdata%\Microsoft\DRM\Templates.

- -- From a client computer that has downloaded all the templates, you can copy and then paste the template files to other computers.
+- From a client computer that has downloaded all the templates, you can copy and then paste the template files to other computers.

 ```yaml
 Type: Boolean